VolkanSah/x201-BatConsole/README.md

 ## License

-MIT License — see LICENSE file.
+Privat License for Freedom — see LICENSE file.

 ---